AppiahBlessed/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 where index is the index of the node that should be deleted.
 Index starts at 0
 Returns: 1 if it succeeded, -1 if it failed gcc compilation code: gcc -Wall -pedantic -Werror -Wextra -std=gnu89 10-main.c 3-add_nodeint_end.c 0-print_listint.c 5-free_listint2.c 10-delete_nodeint.c -o k

+11. Reverse list
+#advanced
+Write a function that reverses a listint_t linked list.

+Prototype: listint_t *reverse_listint(listint_t **head);
+Returns: a pointer to the first node of the reversed list You are not allowed to use more than 1 loop.
+You are not allowed to use malloc, free or arrays
+You can only declare a maximum of two variables in your function gcc compilation code: gcc -Wall -pedantic -Werror -Wextra -std=gnu89 100-main.c 3-add_nodeint_end.c 0-print_listint.c 5-free_listint2.c 100-reverse_listint.c -o l